How To Find An Obituary For A Specific Person in Canada

 • Funeral/memorial service information

-• Furnish valuable genealogical information for future generations researching their family tree
+Obituaries also offer valuable genealogical information for future generations who may be researching their family trees, helping to connect the past with the present.

 Placing a newspaper obituary notice involves a fee, with prices varying depending on: